 A man and woman after God’s own heart would know that pursuit often means sacrifice of self, and love guarantees loss, but growing closer to Jesus and encouraging your spouse to grow closer to Him is worth the price.
-The wedding vows in general are not simply a declaration of how you feel right now, but a declaration of love that will remain, even when you don’t feel like staying.
-Strangely, that concept seems to have been forgotten in the wedding vows and by those who speak those words.
+The wedding vows should never simply be a declaration of how you feel right now, but a declaration of love that will remain, even when you don’t feel like staying.
+Strangely, that concept seems to have been forgotten in the minds of many couples who made similar vows.
 They don’t realize that a marriage covenant should not be broken when you don’t feel like you love your spouse anymore.
 The covenant only comes into effect when you don’t feel like you love your spouse; that is the real test of love and marriage, where you choose to stick with your husband or wife and choose to show love to them even when you don’t feel like it.

 Love between a man and a woman is something that must be worked on; both must strive to love one another and neither can love perfectly.
 But with Christ at the center of a relationship or marriage, the challenges and difficulties of that relationship are put into perspective, where both understand how God loves them in spite of their differences and failures.
 When put in that light, relationships do not seem so complicated.
 That does not mean they don’t sound difficult, but difficulty does not have to be ugly or sad, especially when you face it with Jesus before you and your spouse (or possible spouse) beside you.
 In that kind of environment, in that kind of relationship, faith would increase and ministry would grow.

-Though my earthly experiences in dating and marriage relationships are limited or non-existent, the greatest experience I could ever draw from is my relationship with Christ and what He has revealed to me through His Word and through His Holy Spirit in my life.
-And every living soul desperately needs the experience that comes through seeking and following Jesus.
+Though my earthly experiences in dating and marriage relationships are limited or non-existent, the greatest experience I could ever draw from is my relationship with Christ and what He has revealed to me through His Word and His Holy Spirit.
+Every living soul desperately needs the experience that comes through seeking and following Jesus.
 It is not just that God gives wisdom in marriage relationships, but in every relationship; He redeems those stuck in life and/or stuck in their sins; He opens up blinded eyes, giving them discernment between truth and lies; and He draws His children into His arms, promising them an eternity with Him in His Kingdom.
 So, if you want to have a great friendship, relationship, and/or marriage, then the first and daily step is to seek Christ and follow Him.

 Trying to unlearn the lies I have been fed is a process that is long and arduous.
 There are times when I am still confused about love, singleness, and where God has called me.
 In those times, I pray and process through my tangled dreams, but I always reach the conclusion that Jesus is enough for me.
 In every song I write, every poem, and every blog post, the ultimate conclusion is that Jesus has the victory; and He should therefore have the preeminence in my life, no matter how I feel or what I think.